 Keeping your lens filter clean will help you avoid issues like spots and streaks, and will prolong the life of your filter.

-Before cleaning a lens filter, consult any instructions provided by your camera’s manufacturer, and when buying cleaning products, play it safe by only using those recommended by experts.
+Before you get started, consult any instructions provided by the manufacturer.
+And when buying cleaning products, play it safe by only using those recommended by experts.
 You can buy special lens care kits, for instance.
-Avoid using general purpose cleaning solutions, as these could damage the lens filter.
+Avoid using general purpose cleaning solutions, as these can damage the lens filter.

-Once your lens filter is spotless, carefully store your cleaning paraphernalia to prevent it getting dirty.
+Once your lens filter is spotless, carefully store your cleaning paraphernalia to prevent it from getting dirty.
 Bear in mind that over-cleaning your lens filter can do more harm than good, so only clean it when it’s necessary.